Jaffar-Jamal/ElkAndDVWA_Ansible/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- _TODO: List the IP addresses of the machines you are monitoring_
+- _the webservers: 10.0.0.5, 10.0.0.6, and 10.0.0.7_

 We have installed the following Beats on these machines:
-- _TODO: Specify which Beats you successfully installed_
+- _filebeat and metricbeat_

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- _Filebeat: When you start this beat, it starts one or more inputs that look in the locations you've specified for log data.
+For each log it finds it starts a harverster process to read for new content and sends that information to ELK_
+-_Metricbeat: Metricbeat helps you monitor your server by collecting metrics form the system and other services running on the server.
+It takes the metrics nad statistics it collects and ships them to ELK_

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
+- Copy the playbooks, and config files to /etc/ansible.
-- Copy the _____ file to _____.
+- Update the hosts file to include webservers group
+-
+- ansible all -m ping _tests if ansible is communicating with webservers_
-- Update the _____ file to include...
+- Update the config files to include...
+-
+-
+-
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://<ElkVM Public IP>:5601/app/kibana#/home to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_